-This Mumsnetter suggests: “Change your answer phone message to: 'Hello, this is XXXXX.
-Sorry, I can't get to the phone right now but for those of you ringing with an update, no, I am still sodding pregnant.
+One Mumsnetter suggests: “Change your answer phone message to: 'Hello, this is X. Sorry, I can't get to the phone right now but for those of you ringing with an update, no, I am still sodding pregnant.
 If anything happens to change that I will update my Facebook/answer phones.
 Thank you.'
 Or words to that effect.”

 What Mumsnetters say…